input-output-hk/cardano-sl/docs/rollback-reaction.md

    confirmations (i. e. blocks) their transaction is stable.
 If rollback of more than `n` blocks happens, transaction may be reverted.
-Note, however, that rollback may happen only for one node, and in this case it won't be misbehaviiur visible to exchanges or end users.
+Note, however, that rollback may happen only for one node, and in this case it won't be misbehaviour visible to exchanges or end users.
-2. As a precaution we should also inspect into deep rollbacks, because they _might_ indicate a problem.
+2. As a precaution we should also inspect not very deep rollbacks, because they _might_ indicate a problem.

 You should [classify rollback](#how-to-classify-rollback): how deep and frequent it is and how many nodes are affected.